 The Wireless GO digital wireless microphone system is an ultra-compact wireless mic and transmitter that offers clip’n’go versatility in a micro-size form-factor.
 You can use the built-in mic or plug in a separate lavalier mic.
 It’s perfect for many different content creators, including vloggers, YouTubers, on-camera presenters, and more.

 Rode has listened to users and added a couple of accessories to make the Wireless Go even more versatile.
-Watch the video to see the system in action and the new range of accessories.

 - Combo clip-on microphone or beltpack transmitter for lavalier/headset mic/ built-in omnidirectional...